terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Testing is essential in software development for several reasons:

--Quality Assurance: Testing helps identify and resolve defects, bugs, and issues, ensuring the software meets the desired quality standards.
+1. Quality Assurance: Testing helps identify and resolve defects, bugs, and issues, ensuring the software meets the desired quality standards.
--User Satisfaction: By thoroughly testing the software, developers can ensure that it meets user requirements and provides a satisfactory user experience.
+2. User Satisfaction: By thoroughly testing the software, developers can ensure that it meets user requirements and provides a satisfactory user experience.
--Risk Mitigation: Testing helps mitigate the risks associated with software failures, which can have significant financial, operational, and reputational consequences.
+3. Risk Mitigation: Testing helps mitigate the risks associated with software failures, which can have significant financial, operational, and reputational consequences.
--Cost Reduction: Detecting and fixing defects early in the development process is generally more cost-effective than addressing them after deployment.
+4. Cost Reduction: Detecting and fixing defects early in the development process is generally more cost-effective than addressing them after deployment.

 Version Control Systems: